The Great Smokies: Live Like a Kid Again!

 Beyond the Flapjacks

-But as they say, Tennesseans cannot live on pancakes alone – and fortunately the area has a wide range of other cuisines on which to feast – and imbibe.
+As they say, however, Tennesseans cannot live on pancakes alone; and fortunately the area has a wide range of other cuisines on which to feast – and imbibe.

 Get your Southern fix at Five Oaks Farm Kitchen in Sevierville.
 Home to hearty from-scratch fare and quite possibly some of the largest cinnamon rolls out there, the one thing nobody ever leaves with is an empty stomach.